 4. Ask for help

-In most American states, it is a legal offense to use social platforms to “alarm, scare, undermine, manhandle, or irritate someone else.”
+In most American states, it is a legal offence to use social platforms to “alarm, scare, undermine, manhandle, or irritate someone else.”
 To combat cyberbullying effectively, acquaint yourself with the legal system of your state and decide to get the police involved at the right time.

 When your children are being bullied through a website, it is very likely that the harasser is violating the legal policies of the website.
 Most websites explicitly forbid cyberbullying and if you can report it with enough evidence, the perpetrator of the cybercrime is likely to be expelled from the site.